Home / Coffee knowledge / Good water for coffee – the ultimate coffee water guide

 • Alkalinity = Hydrogen carbonate = Bicarbonate = HCO3-

 At this point, a water chemist would launch into a lecture.
-But for now, only the most important things matter.
+For now, however, here is the most important part.

 Total hardness and alkalinity are given in different units of measurement.
-Here we give you our recommendation for good coffee water in German hardness, but further down we explain how you can convert all other units.
+We provide our recommendations for good coffee water in German degrees of hardness (°dH) here, but explain below how you can convert to all other units.

 Perfect water for filter coffee: